-The filing fees to sponsor an H-1B employee typically range from $1,200 to $4,500.
-You will also be responsible for additional attorney fees, which can be another couple thousand dollars.
+The filing fee to sponsor an H-1B employee typically ranges from $3,000 to $4,000.
+If you have more than 50 employees, with at least half of them being foreign nationals, it will cost you an additional $4,000.
+Employers will also be responsible for additional attorneys’ fees, which can be another couple thousand dollars.

-There is no set maximum for how many foreign workers an organization can hire; however, that doesn't mean you won't face any limitations.
+There is no set maximum number of foreign workers an organization can hire; however, that doesn’t mean you won’t face any limitations.
+For example, some visas, such as the H-1B visa, have restrictions on how many can be issued throughout the year.
 Business owners seeking to hire foreign nationals will need to pay close attention to current immigration processes.

 “For example, with the Trump administration, there were restrictions on work visas for the stated purpose to improve job prospects for Americans,” Curtis said.
 “Ultimately, the restrictions on foreign workers will depend on the current immigration process and economic effects on the individual company to navigate the process.”

 If your foreign employee is working for you in the United States, you can pay them just the same as you would a U.S. citizen.
 However, if your foreign employee is doing the job from abroad, you need to pay them according to the payroll and employment guidelines in their country.
 Pay attention to factors like tax rates, payroll deductions, deadlines, employee benefits and time-off regulations.
-Also make sure you are properly classifying them as employees vs. contractors.
-If you're paying workers overseas, you can either set up and incorporate a legal entity or use a global employment organization (GEO) service.
+Also, make sure you are correctly classifying them as employees versus contractors.
+If you’re paying workers overseas, you can either set up and incorporate a legal entity or use a global employment organization service.